 -

 The Purging Phase (Weeks 1–4): You may experience "the purge"—where underlying congestion rises to the surface as breakouts.
-This is a sign that the skin is renewing itself.
+This indicates the skin is renewing itself, a common phase especially for acne-prone users and those using retinol creams for acne treatment.

 -

 The Glow Phase (Weeks 6–12): Surface texture begins to smooth out.
-Pores appear more refined, and the "retinol glow" (increased light reflection off the skin) becomes visible.
+Pores appear more refined, and the "retinol glow" (increased light reflection off the skin) becomes visible, enhancing skin brightness.

 -

-The Transformation (6 Months+): This is when deep collagen remodeling happens.
-Fine lines begin to soften, and stubborn hyperpigmentation starts to fade significantly.
+The Transformation (6 Months+): This is when deep collagen remodeling takes place.
+Fine lines begin to soften, pigmentation fades significantly, and skin elasticity improves.

 Essential Safety Rules for the Pakistani Climate